Extension - Player Class

 Replace references to backpack

-1. Import the Player class (code below)
+1. Import the Player class using the code shown below.

 3from room import Room